Rumours and Whiskey

 FEATURING DUET NARRATION

 I survived a living nightmare.
 Forced to stay away from my sisters, I have to hide who I am and start over again.
-But all it takes to mess everything up is a sexy stranger – a charming jeweller with a sinful smile, deliciously dirty promises, and far too many questions.
+Until a sexy stranger messed everything up – a charming jeweller with a sinful smile and far too many questions.

 Now, I’m back in my hometown, hiding my past and trying not to drown in the pressure to be the old me.
-Especially once I discover that the gossip and rumours swirling around my family aren’t the work of bored townies, but hidden truths.
-And I never expected to see him again.
+Especially once I discover that the rumours swirling around my family aren’t the work of bored townies, but hidden truths.
+And then he turns up again.

-Between a dead body, a missing cop, and a job that’s connected him to my family, Julian Colton insists on staying here.
-I should keep my distance – not provoke him at every turn.
-The thing is: even with layers of secrets between us, he soothes my anxious thoughts and feeds my touch-starved, broken body.
+Between a dead body, a missing cop and a job that’s connected him to my family, Julian Colton insists on staying in town.
+I should keep my distance, but the thing is: even with layers of secrets between us, he soothes my anxious thoughts and feeds my touch-starved, broken body.

-But when his past catches up with him, and mine threatens to repeat itself, it’s my family, our rumours, and our whiskey that’ll save us.
+When his past catches up with him, and mine threatens to repeat itself, it’s rumours and whiskey that’ll save us.

 No reviews yet